openshift/installer/docs/dev/libvirt/README.md

 it is likely that your install configuration contains three backslashes after the protocol (e.g. `qemu+tcp:///...`), when it should only be two.

-### Random domain creation errors due to libvirt race conditon
+### Random domain creation errors due to libvirt race condition

 Depending on your libvirt version you might encounter [a race condition][bugzilla_libvirt_race] leading to an error similar to: